-So, yes, my top students and I are perfectly happy to make three or less — not four or more — day trades per week to fit comfortably under the pattern day trader rule.
+So, yes, my top students and I are perfectly happy to make three or less — not four or more — day trades per week to fit comfortably under it.

-And finally, the pattern day trader rule only applies if you’re using a margin account.
+And finally, the Rule only applies if you’re using a margin account.
 If you’re using a regular cash brokerage account, you don’t need to worry about the rule.

 I urge my students to avoid leverage at all costs, which means you don’t need a margin account.
 You can use my recommended brokers to open a cash account with as little as $500 and begin trading.

 Day Trade Limit: Minimum Equity of $25,000